Projective characterization of higher-order quantum transformations: Discussion

 The notion of causal separability \cite{OCB2012,Giarmatzi2016,Wechs2019,MPM} still is to be defined for general higher-order transformations.
-The link between the prec and single signaling direction, as well as the canonical form, should give a basis for the definition.
+The link between the prec and single signaling direction, as well as the normal form, should give a basis for the definition: the normal form can be used to decompose any process into a sum of causally ordered pieces.
+If this sum is convex, this gives a sufficient condition for causal separability.
 Nonetheless, there remains to tackle the question of dynamical causal orders, which is a probabilistic notion, and therefore not naturally captured by the formalism of projectors.

 The issue of realizability has not been explored.
 That is, given a state structure, is it possible to realize each of its elements in a lab experiment?
-Is there a systematic way to relate these abstract mathematical objects to a circuit realization, as is the case for quantum combs \cite{Chiribella2009} and for time-delocalized subsystems \cite{Oreshkov_2019,Wechs2022}?
-One may expect that the canonical decomposition of general state structures into the union of several one-way signaling structures could prove useful for answering this question.
+Is there a systematic way to relate these abstract mathematical objects to a circuit realization, as is the case for quantum combs \cite{Chiribella2009} and for some process matrices in terms of time-delocalized subsystems \cite{Oreshkov_2019,Wechs2022}?
+One may expect that the normal decomposition of general state structures into the union of several one-way signaling structures will prove useful for answering this question.

-\textbf{Note added:} After completion of this work and during the preparation of the manuscript, we became aware of an independent work by Simmons and Kissinger \cite{https://doi.org/10.48550/arxiv.2205.11219}, which also investigates the signaling structure of higher-order quantum transformations.
+\textbf{Note added:} After completion of the main results of this work and during the preparation of the manuscript, we became aware of an independent work by Simmons and Kissinger \cite{Simmons2022}, which also investigates the signaling structure of higher-order quantum transformations.
 Some of the results presented here were also found in this other work using a different formalism.